Bindusrisai/tcsindoornavigation/README.md

-﻿# Indoor-Navigation-ARCore
+﻿#INDOOR-NAVIGATION

- >This is an Android navigation app built in Unity3D using Google ARCore.
+This is a Indoor navigation app built using ARCORE

- ## Features:
- * use of ARCore features: Environmental Understanding, Motion Tracking, Light Estimation
- * real time localization
- * real time navigation to a target point
- * speech recognition
- * voice control/navigation
- * user-friendly interface